codeoverflow-org/nodecg-io-docs/docs/samples/intellij.md

     guidelines
     [here](https://github.com/noeppi-noeppi/nodecg-io-intellij/blob/master/README.md).

-3. Set the created IntelliJ service instance to the service dependency of the sample-intellij bundle.
+3. Set the sample's (`intellij-integration`) dependency to be the newly created service instance (of type `intellij`).

-    Select the sample-intellij bundle and the IntelliJ service in the left bottom menu.
-Then select the service instance that should be used by the sample-intellij bundle (in this case the name of the previously created IntelliJ instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a list of all plugins installed at your IDE including the preinstalled ones by JetBrains.